-The DSL can be contacted out of school hours when necessary either by email (e.heynen@thekeystoneacademy.org) or by mobile (07761510969).
+The DSL can be contacted out of school hours when necessary by email (b.garton@thekeystoneacademy.org).

-The Deputy DSL - (TBC) will act as cover for the DSL and is on hand alongside the DSL for any safeguarding queries throughout the school day.
+The Deputy DSL - Gabe Gray - will act as cover for the DSL and is on hand alongside the DSL for any safeguarding queries throughout the school day.